Jakub Menšík: 2024: ATP final & top-10 win, top 50

-2025: First ATP 1000 title, top 20
+2025: ATP Masters 1000 title, top 20

-Mensik upset sixth seeded Casper Ruud in the second round of the Australian Open in four sets.
+Menšík upset sixth-seeded Casper Ruud in the second round of the Australian Open in four sets.
 He lost in the next round to Alejandro Davidovich Fokina in five sets after leading by two sets and a match point.

-Following his second round loss in Indian Wells, Mensik competed at the newly established 175 Challenger 2025 Copa Cap Cana where he reached the semifinals.
+Following his second round loss in Indian Wells, Menšík competed at the newly established 175 Challenger 2025 Copa Cap Cana where he reached the semifinals.